cloudtraveler/avxlabs-docs/ace_bridge/docs/POD.md

 # PODs Assignments

-You can view your personal pod portal by accessing the [ACE Troubleshoot Lab Portal](https://bridge-portal.ace.aviatrixlab.com/)
+You can view your personal pod portal by accessing the <a href="https://ops-portal.ace.aviatrixlab.com/" target="_blank">ACE Troubleshoot Lab Portal</a>

 ## Details